jezen/jezenthomas.com/pages/about.md

 My name is Jezen Thomas, and I am a software developer.
 I am originally from London, UK, though I currently live in Gdynia, Poland.

-I began my programming career in Gothenburg, Sweden, at production agency itiden in 2011.
-Since then, I have written sites and applications for several multinational companies in car manufacturing, marine navigation, security, fashion, sports, design, and finance.
+Since beginning my programming career in 2011, I have worked with clients in Sweden, Germany, Poland, The United Kingdom, and The United States.
+I have written sites and applications for several multinational companies in car manufacturing, marine navigation, security, fashion, sports, design, and finance.

 Elsewhere, I share sarcastic quips about computers being perpetually broken on [Twitter][twitter], and a photographic highlight reel of my adventures on